MSc EconomicsFind a programme

 This intensive one-year programme provides a flexible and attractive set of units to those interested in applied research.
-Exit degrees, based on optional units taken, provide a distinct choice of academic route for those who are interested in a research career, as well as those who want further training at postgraduate level but do not intend to become academic researchers.
+Exit degrees, which are based on optional units taken, provide a distinct choice of academic route - both for students who are interested in a research career and those who want further training at postgraduate level but do not intend to become academic researchers.

 The School of Economics, Finance and Management has an international reputation for research excellence.
 Faculty members in the school regularly publish in top international journals and the school is expanding following substantial recent success in research funding applications.

 Fees for 2018/19

 We charge an annual tuition fee.
 Fees for 2018/19 are as follows:

 - UK/EU: full-time

 - Overseas: full-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 The Faculty of Social Sciences and Law has an allocation of 1+3 ESRC scholarships.